 Visual Novel vs Choose Your Own Adventure

-Visual novels and choose-your-own-adventure (CYOA) stories both involve decision-driven narratives, but they differ in presentation, pacing, and route design.
-Visual novels add audiovisual framing and often deeper route systems.
+Visual novels and choose-your-own-adventure (CYOA) stories both involve decision-driven narratives, but they differ in presentation, pacing, and story design.
+Visual novels add audiovisual framing and often deeper story systems.

 Presentation and immersion